-Paraguayan food is comforting, flavorful, and deeply attached to the land.
-It usually includes big helpings and relies heavily on staple crops.
+Paraguayan food is comforting, flavorful, and deeply connected to the land.
+It usually includes large servings and is very dependent on staple crops.

 A light meal, often coffee or tereré with bread, chipa, or medialunas.